jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-10-18-geprc-phantom-review-and-setup/index.md

 This one was for science and out of curiosity and the conclusion is: **lol, don't do this**.
 It made no sense, made the quad fly like garbage, drew a lot more amps and didn't feel nice at all.
 This type of prop is better left to cinewhoops.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/Ipc7UiDNyIA?list=PLt8_2AobQjAccJ4BKqNcfsUU6sl37TH45&index=14&rel=0" frameBorder="0" allowFullScreen title="GEPRC Phantom with quad blade avan 2 inch props"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/Ipc7UiDNyIA?list=PLt8_2AobQjAccJ4BKqNcfsUU6sl37TH45&index=14&rel=0" frameBorder="0" allowFullScreen title="GEPRC Phantom with quad blade avan 2 inch props" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 #### 🌀🌀🌀 Avan Rush 2.5 inch tri-blade props